jldupont/gcp-inventory/README.md

 The standard setup is totally under the control of the user.
 There is a capability to filter-out information to any granularity deemed required.

+# Non-goals

+    1. This tool is not meant to perform near/real-time infrastructure/services policying.
+    2. The inventory process runs asynchronously from other processes that might change the inventory.
+No attempt is made to synchronise across such processes.

 # Usage

 ## Planning